Sales Automation

 March 29, 202610 min read

-A traditional automation cannot:
+A traditional automation can't:

-• Look up a company's Series B announcement and adjust the outreach angle accordingly
+• Look up a company's Series B announcement and adjust the outreach angle

-Real Examples of Agentic Workflows in B2B Sales
+Real examples of agentic workflows in B2B sales

-What it does: Given a company name and LinkedIn URL, the agent researches the company across multiple sources -- their website, recent news, LinkedIn company page, job postings, funding databases -- and produces a structured research brief.
+What it does.
+Given a company name and LinkedIn URL, the agent researches the company across multiple sources (their website, recent news, LinkedIn company page, job postings, funding databases) and produces a structured research brief.
 How it works:

 1. Agent receives company name and domain